 In-School-Suspension Program (ISS): ISS refers to the removal of students from their regular classes for a period of one or more days to a highly-structured, supervised environment.
 Students who exhibit disruptive behavior and/or repeat school offenses are subject to ISS.
 Parents will be notified by phone or letter when students are assigned.
 Students are counted present for school attendance and are provided assignments from their regular classroom teachers.
-Students who fail to abide by the rules and regulations of ISS will receive additional ISS days.
-Any absences during an ISS assignment will be made up during an ISS assignment will be made up during an ISS assignment will be made up before the student returns to the regular classroom.
+Students who fail to abide by the rules and regulations of ISS will receive additional ISS days..
+Any absences during an ISS assignment will be made up during an ISS assignment will be made up before the student returns to the regular classroom.
 Students will bring basic learning supplies and will do assigned work quietly in their seats.
 Students will obey all school rules and regulations.